cansavvy/DataTrail_ReOrg/docs/06_sharing_results_05_cloning_repos.md

 # Cloning a Repository

-Now that you have learned how to create a GitHub repository, you will learn how to obtain a copy of that repository in a location that you use for writing code such as RStudio Cloud.
+Now that you have learned how to create a GitHub repository, you will learn how to obtain a copy of that repository in a location that you use for writing code such as Posit Cloud.
 This process is called "cloning" a repository from GitHub.

 ### Step 1: Obtain the URL for the repository to clone